 KOBRA PAINTS THE 9/11 VICTIMS

-Kobra presented last September his tribute to the firefighters of New York, within the context of the 17th anniversary of the September 11th attacks.
+Kobra presented in September 2018 his tribute to the firefighters of New York, within the context of the 17th anniversary of the September 11th attacks.

 The piece entitled “The Braves of 9/11”, located at the intersection of 150th and 49th Street in New York, shows a firefighter crouching and bowing his head with a helmet and an ax facing the American flag.